caicloud/rudder/README.md

 Explanation for main pkgs:

-- `build` contains a docker file for release controller.
+- `build` contains a docker file for rudder controller.
-- `cmd` contains a command for release controller.
+- `cmd` contains a command for rudder controller.
 - `controller` contains gc/release/status controllers.
 - `kube` contains tools to communicate with kubernetes cluster.
 You can find:
   - A rest client pool.